-At the end of the day, having some sort of tracking ability of where your money is going—is critically important to your financial success.
+At the end of the day, having a way to track how much you’re earning and spending each month—and where your money is going—is critically important to your financial success.
 Whether you want to call that a spending plan, a budget, or your magical money plan is up to you.
-But having a tracking system of some kind is important.
+But having a tracking system of some kind is vital.

 Fear of the Unknown

 Even in its most basic form, a budget is still something many people feel they can’t manage.

 One reason for this is the natural fear of not knowing how to do something.
 People think of giant two-inch-thick corporate budgets.
 They think of calculators, crunching numbers, and a huge investment of time.
 It’s all because they have never been shown how to budget—and specifically how to make it a simple process.

 If you’re afraid of budgeting because you don’t know how to do it, fear not.
 You can use a budgeting app or online software to guide you through the process, from a rough calculation to a detailed spreadsheet that follows every penny.

 Of course, you can crunch the numbers yourself.
 Add up all of your income sources and then add up all your expenses for the month.
 If you have more income than expenses, that’s good—and you can put some of that leftover money into savings.

 If your expenses are higher than your income, however, you’ll have to make some changes to get your budget in line.
 In overly simple terms, that means a combination of:

 Fear of Accountability

 Another reason people avoid budgeting is they fear the accountability that comes with it.
 If you use a budget, it can be hard to justify your spending choices.
 Did you really need that pricey outfit (that you’ll wear once)?
 Are you taking advantage of that expensive gym membership (or could you just throw on your kicks and go for a run)?
 Do you need cable TV (or can you watch your favorite shows online)?